CriticalFlaw/FlawBOT/docs/modules/tf2.md

 Commands for interacting with the Teamwork.TF API for Team Fortress 2.
-The prefix is `/tf2`.

 ### creator
 Returns a community creator profile from teamwork.tf